MTry/homebridge-smart-irrigation/README.md

 - For any of the smart outlets/sockets you intend to use by following the zone states for driving irrigation valves, do setup an additional automation in Homekit to switch them off after a preset time - this can be a kind of failsafe in case the plugin crashes for any reason and leaves the zone turned on indefinately.<br>

-- The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoiod valves and has a wide operating voltage range.
+- The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoid valves and has a wide operating voltage range.
 I use 2 of these mounted in an IP65 outdoor enclosure to run a 8-zone 12VDC configuration.

 - Homekit allows a maximum settable `on` time of `60` minutes for a `sprinkler`.
-If the watering requirement for a zone is more, one can sneak aruond this limitation by enabling multiple cycles, each being less than `60` minutes. `defDuration` & `maxDuration` are currently limited to `120` minutes but will gladly increase this if it is limiting many users.
+If the watering requirement for a zone is more, one can sneak around this limitation by enabling multiple cycles, each being less than `60` minutes. `defDuration` & `maxDuration` are currently limited to `120` minutes but will gladly increase this if it is limiting many users.

 - If you are using a zone to water a set of pots, each with a single drip emitter, a sensible way to configure would be to set `dripArea` as the area of a single pot and `dripNos` to `1`.
 The rest of the zone settings as per requriement.